thedataquarry/rustinpieces/pieces/rest_api_postgres/README.md

 makes it very easy to test and document the API.
 Because Axum does not provide this same functionality a program such as [postman](https://www.postman.com/) with test routes manually created is needed to serve this pourpose.
 Additionally documentation would still need to be created.

+In the tests you may have noticed that in Python we clear the database tables between each test, but we don't do this in Rust.
+The reason for this is by default pytest runs one test at a time while the default in Rust is to run tests in parallel.
+Because of this if we were to clear the tables between tests in Rust we end up with race conditions.

+Let's use an example where we are checking that we can retrieve records from the database.
+First the test will add records to the database to ensure there is something to retrieve, then retrieve the records and check the result.
+Because the tests are running in parallel in Rust it is possible that a different test finishes and clears the database before the tests retrieving the data finishes.
+If this happens the test will fail because the setup data was deleted and there are no records to retrieve.